ExtremeFLOW/neko-top/documentation/pages/tutorials/mixer.md

 \text{Boundary conditions.}
 \f]

+Given this optimization consists of a single objective function and an exhaustively large number of design variables, it is natural to solve this problem with adjoint based sensitivity analysis and gradient decent algorithms.

+The remained of this tutorial will guide you through the process of solving such an optimization problem with the topology optimization framework `neko-top`.

 ## prepare.sh and meshing {#mixer_meshing}
 `neko-top` provides users with the capability of executing custom scripts before an the simulation begins but including a `prepare.sh` script in the example